NeoGeographyToolkit/StereoPipeline/docs/installation.rst

    especially bad if an application needs to make multiple passes over an input file.
 To increase performance, Vision Workbench will usually leave an input file stored in memory for quick access.
-This file storage is known as the ’system cache’ and its max size is dictated by ``system_cache_size``.
+This file storage is known as the 'system cache' and its max size is dictated by ``system_cache_size``.
 The default value is 768 MB.

    Setting this value too high can cause your application to crash.
 It